Mama Hooch drink spike case: 4th man on trial for sexual violation

 Today’s trial began with a police interview from September 6, 2018, where a woman described heading out to Mama Hooch with a friend in 2018.

 She told police she’d been drinking at the bar, before her memory went hazy.
-The next thing she remembered, she told police, was being ushered into a waiting BMW by a man she didn’t recognise.
+The next thing she remembered, she told police, was being ushered into a waiting European car by a man she didn’t recognise.

 “I was like a robot I guess, I just got in,” she said in the interview.